Daytona Beach Parks: 6 Places to Play and Soak Up Some Sun

 Reed Canal Park

-Reed Canal Park ranks among the top Daytona parks because it provides visitors fun things to do in South Daytona.
+Reed Canal Park ranks among the top Daytona Beach parks because it provides visitors fun things to do in South Daytona.
 It also serves as a top place for friendly games, family reunions and other outdoor gatherings.

 Reed Canal Park measures 35 acres, including a small lake used for model boats, fishing and photo ops.
 Visitors also enjoy walking on nature trails, climbing playground equipment, playing disc golf and the multipurpose field for soccer or flag football.
-In addition, the park welcomes small and large groups to enjoy picnic facilities and concrete paths.
+Plus, the park welcomes small and large groups to enjoy picnic facilities and concrete paths.